ChrisJAdamek/cryptoTools/README.md

 - using accounts as a method of authentication (signing messages)
 - using tokens as a method of authentication (token gates)
 - investing in Moloch DAOs
-- Crypto Twitter (Level-3 Only)
+- Crypto Twitter
-- planning a governance attack (Level-4 only)
+- planning a governance attack

 ### Polygon Network